swan-cern/help/docs/ats/url_args.md

 # URLs with arguments

-In the SWAN ATS prototype, users can generate URLs that reflect a specific configuration of the SWAN form.
+In ATS SWAN, users can generate URLs that reflect a specific configuration of the SWAN form.
 The form now includes a new **Generate URL** button.
 When clicked, it copies a URL to the clipboard that encodes all the currently selected options in the form.

 ![][generate_url]